ibesuccess59-rgb/ActiveDirectory_Projects/LAB 04 - Windows 10, Join PC to Domain (Helpdesk), RSAT Tool, Server Manager/README.md

 <br />
 <br />

 3. Next, open your VirtualBox application and create a new virtual machine.
-Click **Machine** in the top-left corner, then select **New**.
+Click **Machine** in the top-left corner, then select **New**

 <br />